leo770/Tensorflow-Object-Detection-Project/README.md

 </div>

 * You can see the optimization situation through the visual page
-    * Open the cmd window in the models-master\research\object_detection directory
+    * Open the cmd window in the "models-master\research\object_detection" directory
 Execute `tensorboard --logdir=training ssd` and the following figure appears
     </div>
     <div align=center>